How to pay your Spirits Drinks Verification fee and the time it takes for payment to reach HMRC.

 How much time to allow

-Make sure you pay by the deadline or HMRC will not carry out verification and your application to register for the scheme will not be approved.
+You must pay by the deadline or HMRC will not carry out verification and we’ll not approve your application to register for the scheme.

 The time you need to allow depends on how you pay.